Guns History, Family Crest & Coats of Arms

 Early History of the Guns family

-Another 342 words (24 lines of text) covering the years 1231 and 1438 are included under the topic Early Guns History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Guns research.
+Another 152 words (11 lines of text) covering the years 1231, 1438, 1753, 1732, 1740, 1753 and are included under the topic Early Guns History in all our PDF Extended History products and printed products wherever possible.

 Guns Spelling Variations